fluent/fluent-plugin-s3/README.md

 Simply use RubyGems:

+    # install latest version
-    $ gem install fluent-plugin-s3 -v "~> 0.8" --no-document # for fluentd v0.12 or later
+    $ gem install fluent-plugin-s3 --no-document # for fluentd v1.0 or later
+    # If you need to install specifiv version, use -v option
+    $ gem install fluent-plugin-s3 -v 1.3.0 --no-document
+    # For v0.12.
+This is for old v0.12 users.
+Don't use v0.12 for new deployment
-    $ gem install fluent-plugin-s3 -v 1.3.0 --no-document # for fluentd v1.0 or later
+    $ gem install fluent-plugin-s3 -v "~> 0.8" --no-document # for fluentd v0.12

 ## Configuration: credentials